Samsung/CredSweeper/docs/source/guide.rst

                             detailed log config: credsweeper/secret/log.yaml

 .. note::
-    Machine Learning validation is used to reduce FP (by far), but might increase FN and execution time.
+    Machine Learning validation is used to reduce False Positives (by far), but might increase False negatives and execution time.
     So --ml_validation is recommended, unless you want to minimize FN.
+More detailes `here <https://credsweeper.readthedocs.io/en/latest/overall_architecture.html#ml-validation>`_

+    Typical False Positives: `password = "template_password"`

+    API validation is also used to reduce FP, but only for some rule types.

 Get output as JSON file: